 Agricultural Production Areas

 The Plan provides another major land use area in the Protection Area which is designed to accommodate and encourage farming.
 Large concentrations of active farmland lie within the Pinelands' western boundary.
 Blocks of more than 1,000 acres of active farmland and adjacent farm soil are grouped into Agricultural Production Areas where farming and related activities will remain the dominant land use.
-The Plan classifies about 68,500 acres of the National Reserve this way, including 2,100 acres on the western fringe of the Preservation Area.
+The Plan classifies about 68,500 acres of the Pinelands Area this way, including 2,100 acres on the western fringe of the Preservation Area.
 Municipalities may designate additional Agricultural Production Areas subject to Commission approval.
 Local ordinances are required to protect farm operations by exempting them from rules pertaining to dust, noise, odors, and hours of operation.
 Housing for farm owners and employees is permitted at a density of one home for every 10 acres.
 New, non-farm related housing is limited to one home for every 40 acres.
 Persons with family links to the Pinelands will also be allowed to build homes on lots of 3.2 acres in size.

 Regional Growth Areas